 Sacred Geometry & Design

-We have been asked to design several nature focused wellbeing retreats using principles of sacred geometry.
 Phillip is knowledgable about how sacred forms used in historic churches or temples (e.g Notre-Dame, Chartes cathedral, Durham cathedral, Borobudur Temple, Giza Necropolis) can assist to enhance health as they use forms inspired by natural geometries called ‘fractals’ or ‘cymatics’.
+Both of which mirror the natural world’s rhythms, patterns, and perfection, reminding us of our innate connection to the universe.

 “Sacred Geometries’ main goal is to utilize the subtle energy of shapes to create environments that promote well-being by balancing the effect of all environmental stimuli on the body - otherwise known as cymatics.
 For example, take the frequency of popular music (440hz).
 Did you know Cymatics experiment with tonoscope produce beautiful geometries using 432hz frequency, rather than the jagged 440hz shapes formed” - Phillip Bristow